puppetlabs/puppetlabs-docker_platform/README.md

 RHEL7/CentOS requires at least version 1.02.93 of the device-mapper package to be installed in order for Docker's default configuration to work.
 This is only available on RHEL/CentOS 7.1+.

-You can install this package via puppet using the following manifest:
+You can install this package via Puppet using the following manifest:

 ```puppet
 package {'device-mapper':